-Replace the windows - new windows have been ordered
+Replace the windows - new windows have been installed

 Renovate the interior - completed

 Restore interior desks and other artifacts - in progress

 Install utilities, communications, and other equipment - electrical power is in and communication duct is in place

 Early 1900s - MA Tower built by the Michigan Central Railroad (MCRR) on Lansing's Michigan Avenue

 1986 - MCRR sucessor Conrail retires tower